Enjoy The Beautiful Outdoors in Marion County

 From rock climbing to hiking and fishing, Marion County has much to offer the outdoor enthusiast!

-Denny Cove in Marion County is now part of South Cumberland State Park.
+Denny Cove in Marion County is part of South Cumberland State Park.
 The beautiful natural area offers rock climbing, hiking, scenic views and a gorgeous waterfall, Denny Falls.
-The rock climbing organizations, Southeastern Climbers Coalition and The Access Fund, worked alongside The Conservation Fund and Land Trust for Tennessee for nearly five years to acquire Denny Cove.
-Denny Cove already offers approximately 150 climbing routes at this time.
+The rock climbing organizations, Southeastern Climbers Coalition and The Access Fund, worked alongside The Conservation Fund and Land Trust for Tennessee for almost five years to acquire Denny Cove.
+Denny Cove offers approximately 150 climbing routes.
 The unique sandstone offers routes of all grades and ability levels and boasts a wide variety of terrain—from long overhanging walls to massive roofs, slabs, cracks, and corners.
-Note that this area is only open on the weekends, Saturdays and Sundays and that the gate will close 30 minutes after sunset Central Time.
+At this time this area is only open on the weekends, Saturdays and Sundays and that the gate will close 30 minutes after sunset Central Time.
 Please read the usage details here when planning your trip to Denny Cove.

 foster falls - tva small wild area

-Foster Falls Small Wild Area (SWA) located in Marion County, TN consists of approximately 178 acres.
-It is a focal point and a drawing card for thousands of outdoor enthusiasts that seek recreational opportunities in the South Cumberland State Recreation Area.
+Foster Falls Small Wild Area (SWA) located in Marion County, consists of approximately 178 acres.
+It is a focal point and a drawing card for thousands of outdoor enthusiasts that seek recreational opportunities in the South Cumberland State Recreation area.
 Activities include rock climbing, hiking and camping.

 TVA provides picnic facilities and a campground for overnight visitors.
 Facilities include restrooms, a picnic pavilion managed by the TVA resident manager, a handicap accessible boardwalk, viewing platform and a wooded picnic area.
 Learn more about Foster Falls.

 Hales Bar Marina and Resort